hashkat/hashkat/docs/installation.md

     You may need to install the 'CMake' package to your computer to build #k@.
 If so, step 12 outlines how to install this package.

-12. The simulation may not run due to the lack of the 'CMake' package.
-You can install it into your computer in the following manner:
+12. The simulation may not run due to the lack of the 'CMake' package and the appropriate build tools.
+You can install these into your computer by typing in the commands:

-    * **CMake** - `sudo apt-get install cmake`
+    `sudo apt-get install cmake`

+    `sudo apt-get install build-essential -y`

     With this installed, you should be able to build #k@ in the manner outlined in step 11.